wp-plugins/gallery-bank/readme.txt

 **Gallery Bank** provides a powerful engine for uploading and managing photo galleries of images & videos, with the ability to batch upload, delete, rearrange, sort images.

-Gallery Bank Regular updates and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.
+Gallery Bank Regularly updates and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.
 There are also Premium Editions of the plugin with more useful features available.

 > #### **Live Demos - Gallery Bank**